-Julia Kubanek serves as Georgia Tech’s Vice President for Interdisciplinary Research and is a professor in the School of Biological Sciences and the School of Chemistry and Biochemistry.
-In this role, she oversees and supports interdisciplinary activities at Georgia Tech including the Interdisciplinary Research Institutes (IRIs); the Pediatric Technology Center (PTC), the Novelis Innovation Hub; the Center for Advanced Brain Imaging (CABI); and the Global Center for Medical Innovation (GCMI).
-She also partners across the institute on developing and advancing new research initiatives based on student and faculty interests, expertise, and societal need.
+Devesh Ranjan serves as Georgia Tech’s Interim Vice President for Interdisciplinary Research, and is the Ring Family Chair & Professor in Woodruff School of Mechanical Engineering.
+In this role, Ranjan oversees all interdisciplinary activities including the Interdisciplinary Research Institutes (IRIs); Interdisciplinary Research Centers (IRCs); the Pediatric Technology Center (PTC), the Novelis Innovation Hub; the Center for Advanced Brain Imaging (CABI) and the Georgia Center for Medical Innovation.

 He has held several other leadership positions including chairing ME’s Fluid Mechanics Research Area Group (2017 - 2018), serving as ME’s Associate Chair for Research (2019-present), and as co-chair of the “Hypersonics as a System” task-force at Georgia Tech.
 Devesh’s research focuses on the interdisciplinary area of power conversion, complex fluid flows involving shock and hydrodynamic instabilities, and the turbulent mixing of materials in extreme conditions, such as supersonic and hypersonic flows.
 He currently serves on the interim governing board of the Department of Defense-funded University Consortium for Applied Hypersonics (UCAH).